stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/01-staking/00-ethereum/01-ethereum-solo-staking.md

 ![Step 36 Screenshot](../../../../../../static/screenshots/36.png)

 ### Step 37
 After the deposit, monitor the status of your validator key.
 It will join a queue before it is activated.
-To check the status, visit one of the provided beacon chain explorers (beaconcha.in, goerli.beaconcha.in, or holesky.beaconcha.in) and enter your validator public key to track the activation process.
+To check the status, visit one of the provided beacon chain explorers (beaconcha.in, or holesky.beaconcha.in) and enter your validator public key to track the activation process.

 ![Step 37 Screenshot](../../../../../../static/screenshots/36_2.png)